 An authorised officer may, in a particular case, extend the period of 28 days within which the modified penalty may be paid, and the extension may be allowed whether or not the period of 28 days has elapsed.

-[Section 175I inserted by No. 42 of 2004 s.
+[Section 175I inserted: No. 42 of 2004 s.
 129.]

 175J.
 Withdrawing infringement notices